auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_05.md

 Use the `while` loop first in your solution, comment it out, then write a `for` loop solution.

 Use `srand` from `cstdlib` to seed the random number generator with the value of `42` to get a predictable sequence to help us evaluate your program with an automated script.
 Note that the examples below may not use `42` in `srand` and will produce different results compared to your program.
+The minimum and maximum values for the random generator must be in the range $[-20, 20]$.

 ### Sample Input and Output